Legal Topics Toggle navigation

 Q. What is the duration of copyright protection?

 A. At some point, all copyrighted works lose their protected status and return to the public domain, but copyright duration can be difficult to determine.
 Generally, if a work is created after January 1, 1978, it is protected for the life of the author plus seventy years.
 The duration of protection for works created before that date depends on several factors.
-The U.S. Copyright Office's World Wide Web site includes a helpful summary.
+The U.S. Copyright Office's website includes a helpful summary.

 Q. Can I copy software without obtaining permission?